freeCodeCamp-2025-Summer-Hackathon/blue-stack/README.md

 Excited to start this hackathon!
 Btw my GitHub name is shy-away but my Discord handle is chessbored... that definitely won't confuse anyone...
 I'm happy to be here!
-I hope i did this right, i'm a github noob.. -tsb Hello!
+I hope i did this right, i'm a github noob.. -tsb, test before hackathon!
+Hello!
 B
 Hello!
 This is Saurr!
 Hey- Cephira here- Hoping I did this right, Exited to learn new things.